andrewoma/dexx/README.md

 #### Roadmap
 * Port Scala's ArrayList as an alternative IndexedList implementation
-* Port Scala's List/ListBuffer as a LinkedList/Builder implementation

 #### License
 This project is licensed under a MIT license.
 Portions ported from Scala are Scala's 3-clause BSD license.